 The semantic meaning of CTrees can be better understood through their propositional interpretation as Labeled Transition Systems (LTS).
-Figure 3 provides an informal definition of this LTS.
+Figure 2 provides an informal definition of this LTS.
 Pure computations observe their resulting value r, and move to a stuck state, written \emptyset , and represented as a nullary BrD node.
 External events encode observable computations: each branch is labeled differently, by both the event performed and the answer subsequently received.
 Both branching nodes are internal actions, but are still further distinguished depending on their visibility.
-BrS nodes encode a computational step whose existence can be observed (denoted by the presence of a τ label in Figure 3).
-In contrast, BrD nodes are truly invisible, capturing a proper internal nondeterministic transition: the LTS can take a step if it finds inductively a step in any of the successors of the node.
+BrS nodes encode a computational step whose existence can be observed (denoted by the presence of a τ label in Figure 2).
+In contrast, BrD nodes are truly invisible, capturing a proper internal non-deterministic transition: the LTS can take a step if it finds inductively a step in any of the successors of the node.
 Observe in particular that an infinite tree made of BrD nodes constitutes a representation of the stuck process.

-While the interface B is application dependent, we typically work with a baseline of branching choices B01 allowing for representing stuck processes (0, a BrD node with no successor), silent guards (Guard, a BrD node with a single successor), and stepping guards (Step, a BrS node with a single successor).
+While the interface B is application dependent, we typically work with a baseline of branching choices B01 allowing for representing stuck processes (\emptyset , a BrD node with no successor), silent guards (Guard, a BrD node with a single successor), and stepping guards (Step, a BrS node with a single successor).
+In particular, note that Guard is routinely used to satisfy the guardedness checker for corecursive function calls without attaching any semantic to this call.
 We write +' for the disjoint sum of signatures.

 Programming.
 Much like ITrees, CTrees come with a set of combinators that facilitates writing computations, or modeling source languages.
-First, ctree E B forms a monad for any interfaces E and E: they can embed pure computations and sequence computations through the ret and bind constructs.
-CTrees furthermore supports iteration, via the combinator iter $(f: I \rightarrow \text{ctrees } E B (I + J)) (i: I)$ that iterates recursively a loop body f, starting from the index f.
-If the body returns a new index f in f it returns an exit signal in f f it terminates.
+First, ctree E B forms a monad for any interfaces E and B: they can embed pure computations and sequence computations through the ret and bind constructs.
+CTrees furthermore supports iteration, via the combinator iter (f : I \rightarrow ctrees E B (I + J)) (i : I) that iterates recursively a loop body f, starting from the index i.
+If the body returns a new index inl i', it loops; if it returns an exit signal inr j, it terminates.
 Of course arbitrary computations can always be defined directly by corecursion.
-Finally, CTrees support nondeterministic effects: the stuck process \emptyset and the binary choice choose p q := BrD T2 (| T21 \Rightarrow p | T22 \Rightarrow q)5 form the expected lattice; choose trivially generalizes to n-ary choice.
+Finally, CTrees support non-deterministic effects: the stuck process \emptyset and the binary choice choose p q := BrD T2 (| T21 \Rightarrow p | T22 \Rightarrow q)5 form the expected lattice; choose trivially generalizes to n-ary choice.

-As a minimal illustration, one can model a little process randomly walking along a line with two events Right/Left: Ewalk unit:
+As a minimal illustration, one can model a little process randomly walking along a line with two events Right/Left : Ewalk unit: